eric-cc-su/pybot/README.md

 # pybot
-A simply Python interface with AIML-based chatbots.
+A simple Python interface with AIML-based chatbots.

 A brain file for [A.L.I.C.E.](http://www.alicebot.org/aiml.html) has been included.